Torque amplifier: Construction

 A typical torque amplifier consists of two capstans positioned end-to-end along a common line of rotation, typically horizontal.
 A single source of torque is supplied, typically from an electric motor, which is geared to power the two drums to spin in opposite directions.
 A single rope (or band) is wrapped around the two drums.
 If tension is applied to one end of the rope, its capstan pulls on it, which in turn tensions the output.
 Like the single capstan, the motion starts and stops as soon as the tension is applied or released, but generally the motion is smooth with varying degrees of torque being applied to the input.

 Running through the middle of the drums are two separate shafts, for input and output.
 Both end with a cam (obscured in the attached sketch), which via a follower and a rocking arm holds one end of each rope.
 If the input shaft rotates from the null position, its cam raises or lowers the input follower, which via the rocking input arm tensions the rope on one drum and slackens the other.
 In that state, one drum applies much greater traction than the other, resulting in both the output shaft and a cage mounting the input and output arms moving to track the input.
 As soon as the cage and the output shaft have moved to the correct position, the tension in the two ropes regains equilibrium and relative motion stops.
 In this way, the motion of the output shaft closely tracks the motion of the input, although the torque applied to it is the torque of the motor driving the system, as opposed to the much smaller torque applied to the input shaft.

 Applications

 Early autopilot units designed by Elmer Ambrose Sperry incorporated a mechanical amplifier using belts wrapped around rotating drums; a slight increase in the tension of the belt caused the drum to move the belt.
 A paired, opposing set of such drives made up a single amplifier.
 This amplified small gyro errors into signals large enough to move aircraft control surfaces.

 A similar mechanism was used in the Vannevar Bush differential analyzer.

-The electrostatic drum amplifier used a band wrapped partway around a rotating drum, and fixed at its anchored end to a spring.
-The other end connected to a speaker cone.
-The input signal was transformed up to high voltage, and added to a high voltage DC supply line.
-This voltage was connected between drum and belt.
-Thus the input signal varied the electric field between belt and drum, and thus the friction between them, and thus the amount of lateral movement of the belt and thus speaker cone.